esa/pagmo2/doc/sphinx/docs/python/tutorials/using_population.rst

     >>> print(pop1.get_f()[0])
     [ 8.43469444]

-.. note:: Using the method :class:`~pygmo.core.population.set_xf` it is possible to avoid
+.. note:: Using the method :class:`~pygmo.core.population.set_xf` or:class:`~pygmo.core.population.push_back` it is possible to avoid
-          triggering the fitness function evaluation, but it is also possible to inject spurious information into the population (i.e. breaking the relation between decision vectors and fitness vectors imposed by the problem)
+          triggering fitness function evaluations, but it is also possible to inject spurious information into the population (i.e. breaking the relation between decision vectors and fitness vectors imposed by the problem)